TRANSCRIPT EVALUATION & TRANSFER OF CREDITS TO LONG BEACH CITY COLLEGE

 COMPARE YOUR COURSEWORK TO LBCC COURSES

-The Long Beach City College Transfer Information pages are available to help determine if courses taken at other schools are comparable to Long Beach City College courses, based on faculty review.
-Students pursuing a course of study for transfer to a CSU or UC should NOT use this site and instead should refer to ASSIST (www.assist.org), the official repository of Articulation for California public institutions (Community Colleges, CSU, UC).
+The Long Beach City College Transfer Information (TES) pages are available to help determine if courses taken at other schools are comparable to Long Beach City College courses, based on faculty review.
+Students pursuing a course of study for transfer to a CSU or UC should also refer to ASSIST (www.assist.org), the official repository of Articulation for California public institutions (Community Colleges, CSU, UC).

-When viewing the Long Beach City College Transfer Information pages, please keep in mind the following:
+When viewing the Long Beach City College Transfer Information (TES) pages, please keep in mind the following:

 How to look up comparable course listings: